flutter/website/developing-packages.md

 It is recommended practice to add the following documentation to all packages:

-1. A `readme.md` file that introduces the package
+1. A `README.md` file that introduces the package
-1. A `changelog.md` file that documents changes in each version
+1. A `CHANGELOG.md` file that documents changes in each version
-1. A `license` file containing the terms under which the package is licensed
+1. A `LICENSE` file containing the terms under which the package is licensed
-1. API documentation for all (see below for details)
+1. API documentation for all public APIs (see below for details)

 ### API documentation